 “If you say in the first chapter that there is a rifle hanging on the wall, in the second or third chapter it absolutely must go off.
 If it’s not going to be fired, it shouldn’t be hanging there.”

-The second thing that bothered me were the proofing errors.
+The second thing that bothered me was the proofing errors.
 There were a few endings that disagreed, a couple of slips in tense, and the odd missing word.
 Jana Oliver writes too well to be let down by this kind of proofing.

 So, if you’re looking for a mystery that will wrinkle your brow but not turn your stomach and you’re in the mood for nice, hopeful people overcoming the odds, settle down with “Dead Easy” and have a fun afternoon.